This is the second part of our series examining Philip Seymour Hoffman’s estate plan.

 Hoffman’s will serves as a reminder that a will can be about more than just money and property.
 Your will can be a place to memorialize your wishes for your family, pets, property, or anything else your desire.
 Although wishes like Hoffman’s are not legally binding, your family may appreciate the chance to act on your desires in your absence.
 Your words could help your family make tough decisions in the future.

 Hoffman’s will is a great reminder to get creative with our estate planning documents, for our family’s sake.
-If you’re interested in updating the language in your will, or would like to learn more about estate planning in general, call Lonich Patton Ehrlich Policastri to schedule a free half-hour consultation.
+If you’re interested in updating the language in your will, or would like to learn more about estate planning in general, call Lonich Patton Erlich Policastri to schedule a free half-hour consultation.
 Our attorneys are passionate about estate planning and have decades of experience handling complex estate planning matters, including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.